Last updated on October 7, 2019 at 01:37 pm

 - Get financing.
 If you need financing, get approved for a loan by your bank.
 Some banks will give you a “blank check” up to an agreed upon limit.
 This is so you can go to the dealership and essentially do a cash deal.
 You can always get financing at the dealership if they have a better deal.
 It’s always better to be prepared.

 - Send “the email.”
 Find all of the dealers within a reasonable distance that sell the car you’re after.
 Many will have their inventory online, including color, the color of the seats, options etc. Send their sales team an email.
 Let them know:

 - You’ve picked out a specific car and model and you’ve already done a test drive.

 - Any deal is contingent upon a satisfactory test drive of the actual car you’re buying.

 - That you’re preapproved for financing, but you can go through the dealer if they have a similar or better rate.

 - You want their best out-the-door, all-inclusive final price (make sure it includes taxes and fees), and give them 24 hours to respond.

-- You want a copy of the window sticker and VIN number before you give a deposit via credit card to secure the car (you’ll want to know they actually have the car).
-In my case, the deposit was small ($500), but made in good faith.
-I knew I wanted to buy this car, so it was no problem for me.
+- You want a copy of the window sticker and VIN number before you give a deposit via credit card to secure the car (you’ll want to confirm they actually have the car in stock).

 - Line up your insurance.
 Before you head to the dealership to buy your car, touch base with your insurer and let them know you’ll be purchasing a new vehicle.
 You’ll want to work something out with your agent or customer service representative to ensure that if you do ink the deal, you can insure your new car before you leave the lot.
 If you have the VIN, make and model, your agent or rep may be able to get started on some of the changes.
 This may also be a good time to update your policy.
 Here’s a helpful list of insurance terms to know.